sinakiamehr/student_database_PostgreSQL/README.md

 ## 📁 Project Contents

+- 📁 Inserting Data
-- `student.csv` – CSV file containing student data.
+-- `student.csv` – CSV file containing student data.
-- `courses.csv` – CSV file containing course information.
+-- `courses.csv` – CSV file containing course information.
-- `students.sql` – SQL file used to create the database schema and tables.
+-- `students.sql` – SQL file used to create the database schema and tables.
-- `insert_data.sh` – Bash script used to import CSV data into the database using `psql`.
+-- `insert_data.sh` – Bash script used to import CSV data into the database using `psql`.

 ---